 (b) The Consumer shall be obliged to notify the Organiser in writing of any complaint not later than 28 days after his return to the port of departure or termination of the holiday whichever is the earlier and no complaint received thereafter shall be entertained.

 Any dispute or difference of any kind whatsoever which arises or occurs between any of the parties hereto in relation to anything or matter arising under, out of or in connection with the contract and/or the holiday connected to this contract shall be referred to arbitration under the Arbitration Rules of the Chartered Institute of Arbitrators - Irish Branch.
 Neither party has a right of Appeal except to the High Court on a point of law.
 Alternatively, claims for less than the jurisdiction of the District Court Small Claims Procedure per booking form may be pursued through the District Court Small Claims Procedure.
 All claims in excess of the jurisdiction of the District Court Small Claims Procedure shall be referred to arbitration.

 - GOVERNING LAW

 The terms of the contract (as provided for in Clause 1(a) of these terms and conditions) are to be interpreted under and are subject to the laws of the Republic of Ireland.

 The holiday must be paid in full at least 8 weeks before the scheduled date of departure or if the contract is made later than 8 weeks before the scheduled date of departure, it must be paid for in full at the time of booking.
 If it is not paid by that date the Organiser shall have the option to cancel the holiday.
 If the Organiser exercises that option or if the Consumer cancels the holiday (which cancellation must be notified in writing to the Organiser) the following cancellation charges are payable, per party, by the Consumer:

-Within 72 hours of departure 100% of the cost of the holiday is forfeited
+Within 4 weeks to date of departure 100% of the cost of the holiday is forfeited

 All cancellation charges apply to each person covered by a booking.